oSoWoSo/prometheus/README.md

 Not licensed GPLv2 yet as the project is still ongoing.
 Once the project reaches a stable base, we'll change the license.

+## Features and Comparison

+**Prometheus is based on research documents and tries to implement the suggestions told in those.**
+Veracrypt is not a filesystem.

+- Post-quantum secure encryption
+- Cascade encryption
+- Thin kernel module to increase performance
+- Multiple volumes as well as decoy volumes
+- Support for multiple users with a shared folder and proper ACL implementation

 ## Roadmap and ETA

 A working build integrating all features initially planned is estimated to be released 2029.